 - Students driving motorized vehicles who desire to park in the school parking lot are required to register them with the school office.
 Student accident insurance does not cover accidents in personal vehicles.
 Calexico Mission School is not responsible for any vandalism or damage to vehicles or for items stolen from vehicles while parked on campus. - 2.
 Proof of vehicle insurance, vehicle registration, a signed Student Vehicle Contract, and driver's license is required to be on file in the school office before authorization can be granted for vehicles to be brought onto campus. - 3.
 Any vehicle parked on campus shall be parked in assigned spaces.
-The school does not assume responsibility for any damage or loss to vehicles.

-- 4. Vehicles may be used during school hours only by permission of the school administration.
-Students are not to leave campus during school hours for any reason, unless prior arrangements have been made between parent and school administration. - 5.
+The school does not assume responsibility for any damage or loss to vehicles. - 4.
+Vehicles may be used during school hours only by permission of the school administration.
+Students are not to leave campus during school hours for any reason unless prior arrangements have been made between parents and school administration. - 5.
 Students may not borrow another student's vehicle.
 Vehicles are to be operated by their designated driver only. - 6.
-Students may not transport other student in their vehicle without written parental permission from all students involved. - 7.
-Students must abide by all of CMS vehicle rules and regulations.
-Vehicle must be operated in a safe and legal manner at all times.
+Students may not transport other students in their vehicles without written parental permission from all students involved. - 7.
+Students must abide by all CMS vehicle rules and regulations.
+Vehicles must be operated safely and legally at all times.